xubingyue/avocadodb/Documentation/Books/AQL/Functions/String.md

 and `$` have a special meaning in regular expressions and may need to be escaped using a backslash, which requires escaping itself (`\\`).
 A literal backslash needs to be escaped using another escaped backslash, i.e. `\\\\`.
-In arangosh, the amount of backslashes needs to be doubled.
+In avocadosh, the amount of backslashes needs to be doubled.

 Characters and sequences may optionally be repeated using the following
 quantifiers: